AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-scheduling/resource-scheduling-overview.md

 >[!CAUTION]
 >
 >
 > <span class="preview">The information in this article refers to the Adobe Workfront's Scheduling tools.
-The Scheduling areas have been removed from the Preview environment and will be removed from the Production environment in **January, 2023**.  </span>
+The Scheduling areas have been removed from the Preview environment and will be removed from the Production environment in **January 2023**.  </span>
 > <span class="preview"> Instead, you can schedule your resources in the Workload Balancer. </span>
 >
 >* <span class="preview"> For information about scheduling resources using the Workload Balancer, see the section [The Workload Balancer](../../resource-mgmt/workload-balancer/workload-balancer.md).</span>